 When it comes to crossovers, especially those with seating for seven, it's safe to say that performance doesn't sell.
 But the Atlas could change that, with driving dynamics above class average and a generally refined feel.

 We've given it an extra point for its general composure; it's a master of little, but it's also short on faults when it comes to the driving experience, bringing it to a 6.
 (How we rate cars.)

-A 2.0-liter turbocharged 4-cylinder engine is standard on all models, although it's not available with the S' Launch package or the SEL's Premium equipment group.
+A 2.0-liter turbo-4 is standard on all models, although it's not available with the S Launch package or the SEL's Premium equipment group.
 Essentially the engine used in the brand's Golf GTI hot-hatch, the 4-cylinder is rated at 235 hp and 258 pound-feet of torque, sent to the front wheels via an 8-speed automatic.

 We've not yet driven the 4-cylinder Atlas.

 The V-6 should account for the bulk of sales.
 It's paired with standard front- and optional all-wheel drive and utilizes the same 8-speed automatic.
 At 276 hp and 266 pound-feet, it's a bit behind some rivals, a fact exacerbated by its hefty 4,500 pound curb weight (with all-wheel drive and no options).
 The V-6 makes a smooth, almost silent companion, but it requires a good stab at the gas pedal with a few passengers aboard.

 Underneath, the Atlas makes use of VW's scalable MQB architecture; that sounds like jargon, but what it really means is that it's actually vaguely related to the brand's much smaller Golf GTI.
 It doesn't drive like one, but it is composed and refined even when hustled hard into a corner.
 The Atlas' fully independent suspension soaks up bumps with aplomb and isn't upset by undulating terrain.
 It is confident and poised.